GaloisInc/daedalus/docs-src/source/tutorial/ppm-breakdown-expr.rst

 Type Coercion
 ^^^^^^^^^^^^^

-As you'll often find, it is useful to be able to convert a semantic value of some type (usually numerical) into a semantic value of a different type.
+It is commonly useful to be able to convert a semantic value of some type (usually numerical) into a semantic value of a different type.
 This will be particularly crucial to developing a solid understanding of the ``bitdata`` construction, which will be explained as part of the extended exercise that follows.

-DaeDaLus provides three ways to coerce one type into another:
+DaeDaLus provides three ways to convert a value of one type into
+another:

-* ``e as T`` checks statically that the type ``T`` has enough bits to losslessly represent the value of ``e``, and performs the conversion if this is the case (failing at compile-time otherwise)
+* ``e as T`` checks statically that the type ``T`` has enough bits to losslessly represent the value of ``e`` and performs the conversion if this is the case (failing at compile-time otherwise).
 * ``e as!
-T`` always succeeds, but it is *not* lossless: if the original value fits in the size of ``T``, the behavior is the same as ``e as T``; otherwise, behavior is implementation dependent
+T`` always succeeds, but it is *not* lossless: if the original value fits in the size of ``T``, the behavior is the same as ``e as T``; otherwise, behavior is implementation-dependent.
 * ``e as?
 T`` performs a *run-time* check that the conversion doesn't lose information; if that check succeeds, the behavior is the same as ``e as T``.
-  Otherwise, coercion fails, and backtracking occurs
+Otherwise, conversion fails and backtracking occurs.

 .. note::

   Pay attention to that final description!
 From it, we can deduce that ``e as?
-T`` is *not* an expression like the other two coercion forms - it is a parser, since it can fail and trigger backtracking.
+T`` is *not* an expression like the other two coercion forms - it is a parser since it can fail and trigger backtracking.

-With this, we've covered all of the essential types of values and control-flow structures.
-There are a few others for more specialized use-cases; you can check out the :ref:`control structures` section of the main user guide for details on how to use these features.
+We've now covered all of the essential types of values and control-flow structures.
+There are a few others for more specialized use cases; you can check out the :ref:`control structures` section of the main user guide for details on how to use these features.

-What follows is a "tutorial by immersion" - you'll implement a much more complicated layout specification one step at a time, with any gaps in necessary knowledge filled in.
+What follows is a "tutorial by immersion": you'll implement a much more complicated layout specification one step at a time, with any gaps in necessary knowledge filled in.
 The exercises are followed by solutions, so if you get stuck, you can skip ahead to those solutions for clarification.